 ENGL 198T Senior Seminar in English

-Reality TV, music sports, summer blockbuster movies, iTunes, YouTube, fanzines, ezines, body art, shopping, MySpace, Facebook, Star Trekkers—all of these come under the heading of Pop Culture.
-And they all have an enormous influence on how we think about ourselves, what we know about the world, and where we find our place in it.
-By examining various aspects of popular culture from different analytical approaches, students will develop and practice advanced-level critical reading, thinking, and writing skills.
-Students will engage in extensive research projects focused on academic inquiry: they will evaluate, analyze, and interpret a variety of primary and secondary sources in order to enter into scholarly conversations; integrate primary and secondary sources into their analysis.
-The final paper will go through a series of revisions and peer reviews.
+Caribbean Creole.
+What does it mean to be Creole?
+Depending upon specific historical, linguistic, social, national and political contexts, Creole can refer to a language, an ethnicity, a racial category, a marker of birth, and/or a culture.
+In other words, the meaning of Creole has changed over the centuries from a simple definition of a person of mixed-heritage born in the colonies to a radical political philosophy endorsing pan-African alliance.
+By examining various aspects of Caribbean literature from different analytical approaches, students will refine advanced-level critical reading, thinking, and writing skills.
+Students will engage in extensive research projects focused on academic inquiry: they will evaluate, analyze, and interpret a variety of primary and secondary sources in order to enter into scholarly conversations; and integrate primary and secondary sources into their analysis.
+The final paper will go through multiple revisions and peer reviews.